695 - Albert Okura

 he lived in a trailer park behind the restaurant.

+at any point, is he trying to track the human, the human computer?
 He's like, maybe the human computer isn't so awesome.

-So not a trailer park.
+So, not a trailer park.
+He in a trailer parked behind.

-Just parked a trailer out back.
+Oh, yeah.
+He's parked the trailer out back.

+Yeah, that's where he lives.
 By the way,

 we're pretty close to doing that.
+Pretty close.

 This is, yeah.

 You and I specifically, I mean.
+Yes, yes.

-So Albert buys a rotisserie oven and Armando created a marinade and the Juan Pollo restaurant opened in January 18th, 1894.
+So Albert buys a rotisserie oven, and Armando created a marinade, and the Juan Pollo restaurant opened in January 18th, 1894.

+1894?
 That would be amazing if that's it.
+Sorry, 1984.

 That'd be great back then.
+This chicken is unfucking believable.

 Whoa.